TerryV8/click-count/docs/web_app.md

-# In IntelliJ IDEA, configuring the GlassFish server
+# In INTELLIJ IDEA, let's configure the GlassFish server

 # Before you start